sergionjr/Discord-Bot/README.md

 ```

 ### 🏃‍♂️How to run
-Download repository and install the required dependencies
+Clone repository and install the required dependencies

 `pip install PyNaCl`